Currently, I am not actively searching for a new challenge.

-Putting everything in a tag list, would produce something like: Blogger, Podcaster, Author, Speaker, Apprentice Trainer, Mentor, Linux Penguin, Systems Administrator, Systems Engineer, DevOps Engineer, Technical Architect, Technical Solution Engineer, Open Source Contributor.
+Putting everything in a tag list, would produce something like: Blogger, Podcaster, Author, Speaker, Apprentice Trainer, Mentor, Linux Penguin, Container Pusher, Systems Administrator, Systems Engineer, DevOps Engineer, Technical Architect, Technical Solution Engineer, Open Source Contributor.

 If I ever decide to change my role I would like to change a couple of things and do something more people or culture related, involving more communication and maybe people development.

 Depending on the corporate culture I can imagine working in large companies.
 In case I do not know the company, or I do not like the culture I set an upper limit of 5000 employees for myself, the smaller, the better.

 With my background I do not want to throw away the knowledge I gathered over more than 25 years in various technical roles.
 Based on my experiences, I can imagine working on the following topics or in the following roles.